Global improvement in quality of life through natural health and fitness

 “It’s an interesting mix of problems we face in America: many of us are dying from eating too much, while others are dying from not eating enough.
 Why not work on both at the same time?”

 – Thomas Jensen, Founder

-Since the inception of our Pound for Pound program, Elect Wellness has donated over 1,000 pounds of to Open Arms International, operating in Africa, feeding and housing orphaned children.
+Since the inception of our Pound for Pound program, Elect Wellness has donated over 3,500 pounds of food to Open Arms International, operating in Africa, feeding and housing orphaned children.
 We can’t wait to see how much more impact our clients can have, as we expand our service areas and the number of people we can help here in the States.
 Now … improving the quality of life for our clients here America … also results in an improved quality of life for people half-way around the world!

 In 1995, Thomas C. Jensen began a serious investigation into how the human body responds to food, exercise, and supplementation.
 He became obsessed with the way in which it becomes stronger and healthier when exposed to certain practices and conditions.
 His motivation for obtaining this knowledge may not have been lofty at the time, but it was passionate, pure, and well-publicized: he told everyone he was going to become a better basketball player and be able to jump high enough to dunk the following year.
 Many told the barely 5’11” high school freshman that he may become better, but dunking the basketball was too ambitious of a dream for him to become reality.
 They reminded him that although a good handful of “short” basketball players could dunk, they were born with a inexplicable talent for leaping.